redebron20/spoontastic-meal-plan/README.md

 # Spoontastic::Meal::Plan

 This CLI application allows the user to search for meal plans based on diets and intolerances.
-The user can view recipe details and save ingredients for desired number of servings in the shopping list.
-User can save ingredients for multiple recipes.
+The user can view the recipe details with ingredients, instructions, servings, and cooking time.
+The application will let the user save any and even multiple recipes' ingredients with desired number of servings to the shopping list.
+Then the user can retrieve the full shopping list when done.

 ## Installation